AdrienThierry/AdOS/README.md

 # AdOS
 Hobby development of a simple OS in x86 assembly and C.

-To run the samples, you have to install *QEmu*.
+To run the samples, you have to install **qemu**.
-In each folder you can find a *launch.sh* script that does all the job of compiling, linking, creating a QEmu floppy image and running the code on QEmu.
+In each folder you can find a **launch.sh** script that does all the job of compiling, linking, creating a qemu floppy image and running the code on qemu.

 ## Samples